albassort/Mario-Kart-Stream-Analyzer/README.md

 -Add item detection

--Add the ability to scrape twitch bets ((BETA FEATURE, PLEASE CONTACT ME IF YOU ARE A PARTNER AND WANT TO HEL DEVEOPLENT!!!!!!!!!!!!!!!!!!!!!!!!!!!))
+-Add the ability to scrape twitch bets ((BETA FEATURE, PLEASE CONTACT ME IF YOU ARE A PARTNER AND WANT TO HELP DEVEOPLENT!!!!!!!!!!!!!!!!!!!!!!!!!!!))